Bavalpreet/Education-Bot/README.md

 # Edu-Bot

+An innovative chatbot called "Guftagu" for Educollab, an esteemed e-learning platform.

+Main objective behind curation of EduBot was to create a user-friendly interface that assists learners in their educational endeavors by providing a seamless experience in asking questions and accessing frequently asked information.
+By leveraging the power of natural language processing and AI, we aimed to enhance the overall learning experience and foster a collaborative environment within the platform.

 ## How to Get the Bot running by Using the Github Code
 Firstly clone the repo locally or Download the source code.